alforhad/alforhad.github.io/_pages/about.md

 My research focuses on **Deep Active Learning**, **Continual Lifelong Learning**, and **Multi-modal Learning** with a passion for enhancing AI's adaptability and performance.

-I hold an M.S. in Computer Science from the University of North Texas and a B.S. in Computer Science and Engineering from East West University, Dhaka.
-With a deep commitment to innovation and collaboration, I aim to contribute meaningfully to Artificial Intelligence.

 ## News
 - :mortar_board: **[Nov 2025]** Received International Travel Grant.